 Even as a Christian blogger, you may feel slow growth means you are not following what God has put in your heart but it doesn’t work that way.
-Just do what he expects of you and will be amazed with what he does with your blog.
+Just do what he expects of you and you will be amazed by what he does with your blog.

 Blogging tools I use

 So, here’s one more thing I thought to share with you.
 As a blogger, there a few tools that make our lives not only easier but our work more effective.